André Steur

 Lieutenant-general André Steur is a Dutch military officer who has been serving as Commander of the Royal Netherlands Air and Space Force since 14 April 2023.
 His tactical call sign is "Jabba".
 Steur is married to Ronda, they have 2 sons, Ronan and Kian.

+Recent Leadership

+On July 1, 2025, the branch officially changed its name to include "Space Force."
+This was a move Steur supported to show that the Netherlands is getting serious about defending satellite communications and other space-based assets.
+He hass often spoken about the need for European countries to work closer together to handle modern security threats.

 Career and education

 Steur started his military career in 1988 with a study in Business Administration at the Royal Military Academy (KMA) in Breda.
 After graduating from the KMA in 1992, he started his pilot training (ENJJPT) at Sheppard Air Force Base, Texas.
 In 1994 Steur received his wings and subsequently attended initial F-16 training in Tucson, Arizona.

 After returning to the Netherlands, he was stationed with 312 Squadron at Volkel Air Base.
 Between 1995 and 2003, Steur was deployed several times, including to Bosnia, Kosovo and Afghanistan.

 In 2001, he started Fighter Weapons Instructor Training (FWIT).
 Steur graduated cum laude.
 Subsequently he was assigned to 312 Squadron as a weapons officer/flight commander.

 After finishing the NLD Intermediate Command and Staff Course in 2003, Steur was stationed at Shaw Air Force Base, South Carolina.
 As an Ops Officer with 77th Fighter Squadron, a United States Air Force F-16CJ Block 50 squadron, he was responsible for the operational readiness of the unit.

 Upon his return to the Netherlands in 2006, he was assigned to the Defence Materiel Organisation (Now the Materiel and IT Command) in The Hague, as Chief of Operations of the Lockheed Martin F-35 program.
 During this period, Steur was the project lead of the 2008 candidate evaluation, Chief of the F-35 Operational Analysis Team and responsible for the preparations for the F-35 Operational Test and Evaluation.

 From August 2009 until July 2010, Steur attended the NLD Advanced Command and Staff Course at the Netherlands Defence College (IDL) in Rijswijk.
 Afterwards, he was promoted to the rank of lieutenant colonel and returned to Volkel Air Base as Commander of 312 Squadron.

 In 2011, Steur assumed command of 313 Squadron.
 Shortly after this assignment he was deployed to Italy as the detachment commander of 1-FWE, as part of NATO’s Operation Unified Protector in Libya.